Jonah M Duckles

 - Acted as project manager and assisted with business development for major consulting contracts, building the firm to over $5-million in annual revenue.

 - The firm is now a wholly owned subsidiary of Thomson Reuters.

 Graduate Research Assistant, Purdue University

 - Studied impacts of land-use change on ecosystem services, specifically studying land use change dynamics in the Muskegon River Watershed area of Michigan coupled to ecological response models.

-- Acted as Linux/Windows system administrator of computational infrastructure in the Human Environment Modeling and Analysis (HEMA) Laboratory.
+- Acted as Linux system administrator for computational infrastructure in the Human Environment Modeling and Analysis (HEMA) Laboratory.

 Partner, International Technology Strategy Partners